Managing Patient Expectations: The Threat Perspective

 As a dentist, you’re undoubtedly no stranger to the patient with unrealistic expectations.
 According to a recent survey conducted by Septodont, this patient group continues to represent one of the most challenging for dentists to manage.
 A significant number reported treating such patients as one of their least favorite aspects of the job.

-You’re following all the accepted wisdom for managing expectations: you communicate, you show empathy, you try to build rapport.
+You’re following all the accepted wisdom for managing expectations: you communicate, you show empathy, and you try to build rapport.
 And yet certain patients still insist on the unachievable and end up dissatisfied.
 Why?
 The answer might lie in what happens before the patient reaches the chair…

 The journey of the unrealistic patient